 We will not be providing wheelchair or scooter rentals.

-Directions from the San Fernando Valley/Pasadena area: Driving southbound on I-215, exit Orange Show Rd, turn left, and then turn left at South Arrowhead Ave.
+Directions from the San Fernando Valley/Pasadena area: Driving southbound on I-215 – Exit W Orange Show Rd, turn left after the exit, and then turn left at S Waterman Ave.
+You’ll then take a left on W Central Ave, which will bring you to ADA parking in Lot A.

-Directions from the L.A./Riverside areas: Driving northbound on I-215, exit Orange Show Rd, turn right, and then turn left at South Arrowhead Ave.
+Directions from the L.A./Riverside areas: Driving northbound on I-215 – Exit W Orange Show Rd, turn right after the exit, and then turn left at S Waterman Ave.
+You’ll then take a left on W Central Ave, which will bring you to ADA parking in Lot A.

 ADA parking is available on a first come, first serve basis.
 You will need a verified handicap placard, permit, or license plate to enter this parking lot.
 The person to whom the handicap credential is issued must be present in the vehicle, as a driver or passenger.